 Randy: Dearest, Keith Richards is so grey and pale that hazy moonlight would make him faint.

 Me: Oh my God.
-What started as “I’ll get a few bottles of Bordeaux” has morphed into stacks of cases that would shock Lord Crawley of Downton Abbey.
+What started as “I’ll get a few bottles of Bordeaux” has morphed into stacks (and stacks) of cases that would shock Lord Crawley of Downton Abbey.
 What are we going to do with all this grape juice?
 We’d have to have a party the size of Woodstock to drink it all.
 Why must everything you start to “collect” turn into a stockpiling event that could supply the U.S. Marine Corp?

 Randy: Okay, my love.
 Wine is an appreciating asset we have BOTH enjoyed over the years.
 Since when did you join the Women’s Temperance League?